Stuycs-K/lab11-stuyrim-4-zhengb-turakulova/README.md

 #### Abilities
 - Attack
+  - Normal: deals 1 to 2 damage, and passively restores 1 special to attacker.
-  - Description: The unpaid intern shows their superior resume, shocking the opponent and dealing 4 points of damage.
+  - Special: The unpaid intern shows their superior resume, shocking the opponent and dealing 4 points of damage.
 	- Consumes 2 work experience
 - Self Support
   - Description: The CS Intern locks in, boosting its damage by 1.3x for the next 2 rounds.
 Restores 2 health.
   - Consumes 3 work experience, if insufficient just restore 2 HP.